-Out of date products and documents that are thrown in the trash can come back to haunt you!
+Out-of-date products and documents that are thrown in the trash can come back to haunt you!
 These items can also be retrieved by dumpster divers and sold on the black market or at flea markets.
-Uniforms (including a private security guard, police, fire, public safety employees), as well as identification badges, should be shredded.
+Uniforms (including a private security guard, police, fire, and public safety employees), as well as identification badges, should be shredded.

 Shredding Service Reviews